 Last year's Mountain Clean was a sell-out as well.
 This year's participants included repeat visitors who said, "I participated last year and had a great time, so I'm back!" as well as skiers who said, "I commute from the Kanto region to Yuzawa every weekend during the season," and "I decided to participate after trying snowboarding for the first time in Maiko this season."

-The day was blessed with beautiful sunny weather, and the participants looked beaming with joy as they got off to a great start to their long weekend
+It was a day blessed with beautiful weather, and the participants looked beaming with joy as they got off to a great start to their long weekend

-First of all, I'd like to thank everyone who participated in our second annual "Mountain Clean-Up."
-We were honestly surprised by the success of the event, reaching capacity within hours of the call for participants.
-We're incredibly happy to see everyone's appreciation for the snowy mountains.
+First of all, thank you to everyone who participated in the second annual "Mountain Clean."
+We were honestly surprised by the overwhelming response, with the event reaching full capacity within hours of the announcement.
+We are very pleased to see that everyone has a deep appreciation for the snow-covered mountains.

-"Let's take you all the way to the summit!"
+"Let's take them all the way to the summit!"

 We look forward to seeing you there.